tldr-pages/tldr/pages/common/mv.md

 `mv {{source}} {{target}}`

-- Move a single file when the target is an existing directory:
+- Move a file or directory into an existing directory:

 `mv {{source}} {{existing_directory}}`